Daniel Gorman, Director

 Will Forrester, Translation and International Manager

 Marion joined English PEN in January 2019.
-She looks after English PEN’s loyal membership base, provides support on communications and campaigns work, and administrates the biannual PEN Translates grants.
+She looks after English PEN’s loyal membership base and provides support on events, comms and the biannual PEN Translates grants.

 Deborah Bourne, Finance and Governance Manager